Calicut University UG admissions 2018: Registration process begins at cuonline.ac.in

 Those who wish to apply are required to do so at the official website — cuonline.ac.in

-Registration fee for general category candidates: Rs 265
+Application fee: The registration fee for general category candidates: Rs 265 and for SC/ST, it is Rs 105

 Important dates